sonereker/link-converter/README.md

 An example Spring Boot REST service with endpoints to convert deep links to web urls, and vice versa according to given page URL patterns.

+Tree page types are pre-defined; `ProductPage`, `SearchPage` and a default `HomePage`.
+Page type of given url/deepLink is getting identified and requested deepLink/url is getting generated according to rules defined in that page type.
+(Please check parameterized UTs for more information about usage and sample cases.)

+Project is featuring some new Java and JUnit 5 features like Records, ParameterizedTest, Local Variable Type Inference.
+Strategy pattern is used for separating `PageType` rules.

 ## Quick Run

 ```